First-Year Learning Communities

 - A required Religious Education course (2.0 credits)

-You have over 25 different Learning Communities to pick from, including classes focused on humanities, social sciences, natural sciences, or writing.
+You have many different Learning Communities to pick from, including classes focused on humanities, social sciences, natural sciences, or writing.
 Find all the Learning Community class schedules below.

 WHAT STUDENTS ARE SAYING